mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 However the same process is uses to solve issues that crop up while implementing other patterns.
 Throughout the recordings, the parent shows an evolution of problem solving knowledge and processes in relation to coding through their independent work.

 ## GDPs and the personal plane

+Personal knowledge and practices are harder to observe in the video data of mostly pair interaction.
+However, following Rogoff's interpretation of this personal plane as participatory appropriation [@rogoff_observing_1995-1], knowledge or processes which individuals adopt, reuse and transform fits within this plane.
+Thus beyond solo activity demonstrating personal knowledge, expressions of personal knowledge or practices when they are shared back into the community activity are also valid here.

 <!-- NOTE - REMOVE THIS.
 INCORPORATE HERE?
 The personal plane is explored in a following chapter (working title Maps).